• Home

 Funded by the Kulturstiftung des Bundes (German Federal Cultural Foundation).
 Funded by the Beauftragte der Bundesregierung für Kultur und Medien (Federal Government Commissioner for Culture and the Media)

-Die Ausstellung in Barcelona wird begleitet von einer Publikation mit Beiträgen von Camila Cañeque, Cara New Daggett, Natalia Domínguez, Julia Hainz, Arnau Horta, Paco Ladrón de Guevara, Kenza Lansari, Hannah Lyssens, dem Office for Joint Administrative Intelligence (O.J.A.I.), Jasmin Schädler und Selma Selman.
+Eine begleitenden Publikation bringt Texte, Recherchen, Interviews und künstlerische Arbeiten zusammen, mit Beiträgen von Camila Cañeque, Cara New Daggett, Natalia Domínguez, Julia Hainz, Arnau Horta, Paco Ladrón de Guevara, Kenza Lansari und Hannah Lyssens, Marenka Krasomil, Office for Joint Administrative Intelligence (O.J.A.I.), Jasmin Schädler und Selma Selman.

 Driving, Dreaming, Drifting ist ein Projekt von Art Public Space – Culture Matters gUG im Rahmen von CURRENT – KUNST UND URBANER RAUM, in Zusammenarbeit mit dem Centre Cívic Sant Andreu – Districte de Sant Andreu, Fabra i Coats.
 Fàbrica de Creació Barcelona und Recyclart in Brüssel.